-The following table lists each of the Knowledge, Skills and Behaviours as defined within the Data Analyst occupational standard as referenced in the sections above.
+The following table lists each of the knowledge, skills and behaviours as defined within the Data Analyst occupational standard, as referenced in the sections above.

-Knowledge

-K1: current relevant legislation and its application to the safe use of data

-K2: organisational data and information security standards, policies and procedures relevant to data management activities

-K3: principles of the data life cycle and the steps involved in carrying out routine data analysis tasks

-K4: principles of data, including open and public data, administrative data, and research data

-K5: the differences between structured and unstructured data

-K6: the fundamentals of data structures, database system design, implementation and maintenance

-K7: principles of user experience and domain context for data analytics

-K8: quality risks inherent in data and how to mitigate or resolve these

-K9: principal approaches to defining customer requirements for data analysis

-K10: approaches to combining data from different sources

-K11: approaches to organisational tools and methods for data analysis

-K12: organisational data architecture

-K13: principles of statistics for analysing datasets

-K14: the principles of descriptive, predictive and prescriptive analytics

-K15: the ethical aspects associated with the use and collation of data

-Skills

-S1: Use data systems securely to meet requirements and in line with organisational procedures and legislation including principles of Privacy by Design

-S2: implement the stages of the data analysis lifecycle

-S3: apply principles of data classification within data analysis activity

-S4: analyse data sets taking account of different data structures and database designs

-S5: assess the impact on user experience and domain context on data analysis activity

-S6: identify and escalate quality risks in data analysis with suggested mitigation or resolutions as appropriate

-S7: undertake customer requirements analysis and implement findings in data analytics planning and outputs

-S8: identify data sources and the risks and challenges to combination within data analysis activity

-S9: apply organizational architecture requirements to data analysis activities

-S10: apply statistical methodologies to data analysis tasks

-S11: apply predictive analytics in the collation and use of data

-S12: collaborate and communicate with a range of internal and external stakeholders using appropriate styles and behaviours to suit the audience

-S13: use a range of analytical techniques such as data mining, time series forecasting and modelling techniques to identify and predict trends and patterns in data

-S14: collate and interpret qualitative and quantitative data and convert into infographics, reports, tables, dashboards and graphs

-S15: select and apply the most appropriate data tools to achieve the optimum outcome

-Behaviours
+Knowledge K1: Current relevant legislation and its application to the safe use of data K2: Organisational data and information security standards, policies and pro data management activities ocedures relevant to K3: Principles of the data life cycle and the steps involved in carrying out ro tasks utine data analysis K4: Principles of data, including open and public data, administrative data, a and research data K5: The differences between structured and unstructured data K6: The fundamentals of data structures, database system design, implementation maintenance entation and K7: Principles of user experience and domain context for data analytics K8: Quality risks inherent in data and how to mitigate or resolve these K9: Principal approaches to defining customer requirements for data analys sis K10: Approaches to combining data from different sources K11: Approaches to organisational tools and methods for data analysis K12: Organisational data architecture K13: Principles of statistics for analysing datasets K14: The principles of descriptive, predictive and prescriptive analytics K15: The ethical aspects associated with the use and collation of data Skills S1: Use data systems securely to meet requirements and in line with organ and legislation including principles of Privacy by Design isational procedures S2: Implement the stages of the data analysis lifecycle S3: Apply principles of data classification within data analysis activity S4: Analyse data sets taking account of different data structures and databa ase designs S5: Assess the impact on user experience and domain context on data ana lysis activity S6: Identify and escalate quality risks in data analysis with suggested mitiga as appropriate ation or resolutions S7: Undertake customer requirements analysis and implement findings in d planning and outputs ata analytics S8: Identify data sources and the risks and challenges to combination withir activity n data analysis S9: Apply organisational architecture requirements to data analysis activitie S S10: Apply statistical methodologies to data analysis tasks S11: Apply predictive analytics in the collation and use of data S12: Collaborate and communicate with a range of internal and external sta appropriate styles and behaviours to suit the audience akeholders using S13: Use a range of analytical techniques such as data mining, time series modelling techniques to identify and predict trends and patterns in dat • S14: Collate and interpret qualitative and quantitative data and convert into tables, dashboards and graphs infographics, reports S15: Select and apply the most appropriate data tools to achieve the optimu um outcome

-B1: maintain a productive, professional and secure working environment

-B2: show initiative, being resourceful when faced with a problem and taking responsibility for solving problems within their own remit

-B3: work independently and collaboratively

-B4: logical and analytical

-B5: identify issues quickly, investigating and solving complex problems and applying appropriate solutions.
+Behaviours B1: Maintain a productive, professional and secure working environment B2: Show initiative, being resourceful when faced with a problem and taking responsibility for solving problems within their own remit B3: Work independently and collaboratively B4: Logical and analytical B5: Identify issues quickly, investigating and solving complex problems and applying appropriate solutions.
 Ensures the true root cause of any problem is found and a solution is identified which prevents recurrence.

-B6: resilient - viewing obstacles as challenges and learning from failure.

-B7: adaptable to changing contexts within the scope of a project, direction of the organisation or Data Analyst role.
+B6: Resilient - viewing obstacles as challenges and learning from failure B7: Adaptable to changing contexts within the scope of a project, direction of the organisation or Data Analyst role